OpenNebula/docs/source/integration_and_development/system_interfaces/python.rst

   host.TEMPLATE['NOTES']="Just updated"
   one.host.update(0,host.TEMPLATE,1)

-**Constants**
+Constants
+^^^^^^^^^

 Some methods will return encoded values such as those representing the STATE of a resource.
-Constant are provided to better handle those.
+Constants are provided to better handle those.

 .. code:: python